Get Smokies trip-planning tips

 Frequently Asked Questions

-What are the hours for Great Smokies Welcome Center?
+What are the current hours for Great Smokies Welcome Center?

-Great Smokies Welcome Center is located at 7929 E Lamar Alexander Pkwy Townsend TN 37882.
-Use the directions button for navigation.
+Great Smokies Welcome Center is listed at 7929 E Lamar Alexander Pkwy Townsend TN 37882.
+Use the directions button for current routing, traffic, and drive time from your lodging.

 Explore More